Current season eagle count by week http://www.mvr.usace.army.mil ...Watching/EagleCounts.aspx

 Eagle Count Archive http://www.mvr.usace.army.mil ...ng/EagleCountArchive.aspx

 Some guys from Oklahoma just posted this video of their time here on Jan.
 30th 2016

 This will give you a really good idea of what it is like there.

 Here are some thoughts:

 You will get fantastic images if you shoot on sunny days.
 The action can vary throughout the day, but the best light is in the afternoon with winds out of the west or south west.
 Eagles fly in to the wind when fishing, so the wind direction is important.
 Use the morning and early afternoon to practice your technique, and then get ready for some beautiful BIF.
 You will find some shots posted here on overcast days to show the difference.
 The eagle season here starts around Christmas and runs through the end of February.
-Of course weather is going to play a significant role in what the eagles decide to do.
+With the best opportunities between Jan.
+1 and Feb.
+15 Of course weather is going to play a significant role in what the eagles decide to do.

 There is a nice sized gravel parking lot right by the dam so it is easy to access the area.
 The access to this area is right off 67 just south of I-80.
 There is a bathroom near the parking lot of the dam.
 It's not heated and it doesn't have running water, but it works.
 Check out Post #166 and #1410 from Katodog for a aerial pictures and description of the area.

 There are three hotels just north of the dam about 1-1/2 miles: